SeattleDave.com

 A map of the Upper West Side and Central Park in Manhattan, New York City.

-If Midtown is where you go to see the sights, the Upper West Side (UWS) is where you go to live the life.
-Generally running from **59th Street to 110th Street**, sandwiched between **Central Park** to the east and **Riverside Park** to the west, this is a wealthy, residential, and relaxed neighborhood.
+• If Midtown is where you go to see the sights, the Upper West Side (UWS) is where you go to live the life.
+Generally running from 59th Street to 110th Street, this neighborhood is famously “sandwiched” between Central Park and Riverside Park.
+It is wealthy, relaxed, and feels much more like a real neighborhood than the high-rise corridors of Midtown.

 • Levain Bakery: Famous for their massive, gooey chocolate chip walnut cookies.
-Expect a line.
+There is almost always a line, but it moves fast and the cookies live up to the hype.

 • Zabar’s: A legendary gourmet grocery store.
-The ultimate spot to grab bagels, smoked fish, and coffee for a park picnic.
+This is the ultimate spot to grab smoked fish, bagels, and coffee.
+It is an essential New York experience.

-• Jacob’s Pickles: A crowd favorite for massive portions of Southern comfort food, biscuits, and beer.
-Great for dinner.
+• Jacob’s Pickles: A local favorite for massive portions of Southern comfort food and great beer.
+It is always busy, so try to go for a late lunch or early dinner.

 English tea at Mandarin Oriental.